Puerto del Carmen: Scuba diving

 Puerto del Carmen is host to a large number of dive centres and scuba diving is one of the most popular sports there with very favourable conditions all year round.
 Water temperatures vary from 19 °C in the winter to 23 °C in the summer and visibility averages over 25 metres to 30 metres.
 Playa Chica is based in the old town of Puerto Del Carmen and is home to over 10 dive sites, with dives available from shore and boat.

 Shopping and dining

 Puerto Del Carmen hosts a variety of shops which sell mainly tourist-oriented products.
 The new town hosts bars, restaurants and tourist shops.
 The old town has many restaurants with outdoor terraces that overlook the marina below and the distant volcanic peaks.
 The Biosfera Plaza is a shopping plaza, opened in 2002, which includes many international brands and has entertainment facilities.
-There are a handful of clubs in the open until 6am which are often popular with many younger tourists.
+There are a handful of clubs open until the early hours (some until 6am), which are often popular with many younger tourists.